-The Department of English offers the master of fine arts degree in creative writing for students committed to pursuing the writing life.
-This three-year degree provides advanced graduate-level coursework in writing, language, and literature, as well as study in a related field.
-The third year of the program focuses on the final development of a book-length manuscript suitable for publication, the MFA essay, and the MFA thesis defense.
-The deadline for admission to the program for Fall 2016 was December 1, 2015.
+The Department of English offers the Master of Fine Arts degree in Creative Writing for students committed to pursuing the writing life.
+This three-year degree provides advanced graduate-level coursework in writing, language, literature, as well as studies in a related field.

 Workshops in poetry, fiction, and literary nonfiction are at the heart of the creative writing program, while courses in the Reading as Writers and Topics in Advanced Writing series enable writers to explore a variety of issues relating to contemporary themes in American and world literature.
 The program encourages experimentation across genres, fostering the discovery of new and varied forms for a developing voice.